About Spring for Music OPPORTUNITIES

 When we started this program in 2005, there were schools where only the first 14 fourth graders had a chance to play an instrument due to the instrument supply.
 Now that we have donated more than 2,000 instruments, students have a chance to play -- and to choose an instrument that speaks to them!

 What instruments do we accept?

 Instruments for all ages and skill levels are gladly accepted!
 We accept everything from recorders for early music education to string, brass, woodwind, and percussion instruments.
 Additionally, music stands, amps, sound equipment, strings, capos, drumsticks, mallets, and other types of musical supplies and equipment are all gladly accepted.

-Pianos & Organs: Currently, we are only accepting grand or baby grand pianos, based on the needs of the Rochester City School District.
+Pianos & Organs: Grand and baby grand pianos are accepted on a case-by-case basis depending on the current needs of the Rochester City School District.
 We unfortunately cannot accept organs.

 how to donate an instrument: